-All book reviews posted on this page are taken from book reviews posted on Amazon and other reviewing sites.
+All book reviews posted on this page are adapted from book reviews posted on Amazon.
+Good Reads and other reviewing sites.

-The Betty's Book Group Selections for December - June of 2020
+The Betty's Book Group Selections for July - December 2021

 December 28, 2020, Tell the Wolves I’m Home, by Carol Rifka Brunt. ©2013.
 This is a moving story of love, grief, and renewal as two lonely people become the unlikeliest of friends and find that sometimes you don’t know you’ve lost someone until you’ve found them